avisek85/AjobTool/README.md

 Identifies jobs with the "Easy Apply" feature.

-Clicks on job listings to extract details such as title, company, location, and description.
+Extracts job details such as title, company, location, and description.

-Dynamic Input Handling:

-Detects and handles various input fields (e.g., text, checkboxes, radio buttons, dropdowns).

-Uses a utility function (generateAnswer) to generate answers for job application questions.

-Resume Upload:
+Handles dynamic input fields using the generateAnswer utility function.

-Automatically uploads a resume if required during the application process.
+Uploads a resume if required using the uploadResume utility function.

-Uses a utility function (uploadResume) to handle file uploads.

 Pagination: